 Working to ensure money looted from poor in Bengal, attached by ED returned to them: PM Modi

-New Delhi, Mar 27 (PTI) Prime Minister Narendra Modi said on Wednesday that he is working to ensure that the money "looted" from poor people in West Bengal and attached by the Enforcement Directorate is returned to them.
+New Delhi, Mar 27 (PTI) Prime Minister Narendra Modi said on Wednesday that he is working to ensure that nearly Rs 3,000 crore "looted" from poor people in West Bengal and attached by the Enforcement Directorate is returned to them.

 "PM Modi told 'Rajmata' Amrita Roy that he is exploring legal options to ensure that the money looted from the poor goes back to them through whatever assets and money the ED has attached from the corrupt," a BJP leader said.

-Modi said on the one hand the BJP is committed to uprooting corruption in the country and on the other all the corrupt have come together to save each other, BJP leaders said.
+"This is their double standards," Modi said, praising the king's legacy of social reforms and development and asking her to carry forward his legacy.

+Expressing confidence of her win, he asked Roy to be ready with the agenda for the first 100 days for her constituency.

-He expressed confidence that West Bengal will vote for "Parivartan" (change) in the state.
+He also expressed confidence that West Bengal will vote for "Parivartan" (change) in the state.

 The alleged corruption of the state's ruling Trinamool Congress leaders is one of the main planks of the BJP in the state, as it has highlighted the arrest of some of them, including former minister Partha Chatterjee, and recovery of large amounts of money and other assets from them to target its rivals.